-The political environment is stable and has, over recent decades, been dominated by parties of a centre or a centre right persuasion.
+The political environment in Ireland is stable and has been dominated by parties of a centre or a centre right persuasion over recent decades.
 Ireland is a member of the European Union (EU) and is also a member of most major international organisations but retains a neutral stance on military matters.

 Over the last four decades, Ireland has continually invested and reinvested to meet the requirements of a growing and sophisticated international business sector.
 Today, Ireland is one of the most favoured locations for investment in Europe.
-Site Selection ranked Ireland number one per capita in Western Europe in its 2019 Best to Invest rankings.
-According to IBM’s 2018 Global Location Trends Annual Report, Ireland continues to hold the top ranking destination for 'added value' of foreign direct investment (FDI) projects for the seventh year in a row.
-This shows that companies are looking at structural factors, such as a favourable business environment, skills availability, and cluster/sector strengths, when deciding where to invest rather than cyclical phenomena, such as short-term economic growth prospects or fiscal deficits.
-This can be seen by the fact that over 1,000 companies from all over the world have chosen Ireland as their base to do business and that FDI in Ireland increased significantly in recent years, despite global economic uncertainty.
+Site Selection ranked Ireland as number one per capita in Western Europe in its 2020 Best to Invest rankings.
+According to IBM’s 2019 Global Location Trends Annual Report, Ireland is ranked second in the world for 'estimated jobs per million inhabitants'.
+Ireland is also ranked third in the world for 'average job value of investment projects'.
+These show that companies are looking at structural factors, such as a favourable business environment, skills availability, and cluster/sector strengths, when deciding where to invest rather than cyclical phenomena, such as short-term economic growth prospects or fiscal deficits.
+This can be seen by the fact that over 1,000 companies from all over the world have chosen Ireland as their base to do business and that foreign direct investment (FDI) in Ireland has increased significantly in recent years, despite global economic uncertainty.
 Ireland has welcomed investment from a wide range of business sectors, including electronics and engineering, pharmaceuticals and healthcare products, technology and computer software, financial services, and a range of internationally traded services.
 Ireland has one of Europe’s most comprehensive legal frameworks for the protection of intellectual property (IP) rights.

 PwC is the largest professional services firm in Ireland.
-We employ close to 3,000 professionals in seven locations, which are Dublin, Cork, Galway, Kilkenny, Limerick, Waterford, and Wexford.
+We have over 3,000 professionals in seven locations, which are Dublin, Cork, Galway, Kilkenny, Limerick, Waterford, and Wexford.

-PwC Ireland provides integrated audit, tax, and advisory services across all industries in Ireland and internationally.
+PwC Ireland provides assurance, tax, and advisory services across all industries.
 As Ireland's leading tax practice, with approximately 600 tax professionals around the country, PwC Ireland offers a broad range of tax services, including business taxation, transactions, transfer pricing, international tax structuring, value-added tax (VAT), customs, tax management, tax compliance, research and development (R&D) tax relief, personal tax advisory and compliance, human resource tax services, and tax audit support.

 |Corporate income tax (CIT) rates|